eyshah/Boardmeetings/README.md

 with open("File location / File name", "r") as "create a file name"
     csv_reader = csv.reader(create a file name")

-    for line in create a file name" print(line)
+    for row in create a file name" print(row)

   __In practice__